junobear/my-portfolio/README.md

-# my-portfolio
+# Kevin Vuong's Portfolio

-This is my test portfolio
+This is my test portfoio.
+It uses AWS and ReactJS.